guardian/gateway/README.md

 ## Contributing

 1. Branch off of `main`, name your branch related to the feature you're implementing, prefix with your initials (e.g. `mm/feature-name`)
 2. Do your thing
-3. Ensure unit tests pass locally with `yarn test`, and integration tests with `yarn cypress run`
+3. Ensure CI passes by running `make ci` or `./ci.sh`
+   - This runs linting, type-check, unit tests, build check, and cypress tests
 4. Make sure your branch is up to date with `main`
-   - by merging or (preferably, if possible) rebasing onto `main`
+   - By merging or (preferably, if possible) rebasing onto `main`
-   - this makes sure any conflicts are resolved prior to code review
+   - This makes sure any conflicts are resolved prior to code review
 5. Open a pull request
 6. Code will be reviewed and require a 👍 from a team member before it will be merged